MSc Health Psychology (incorporating PG Cert/PG Dip)

 Research Project in Health Psychology (60 credits)

-During this module you will conduct a substantial piece of independent research.
-You will identify a research issue, review existing literature in the topic area and formulate novel research questions.
+You will conduct a substantial piece of independent research.
+You will identify a research issue, review existing literature in the topic area, and formulate novel research questions.
 You will then test these questions through the application of contemporary psychological methodologies and appropriate data analysis and scientific write-up.
+This module is delivered face to face or online.

 Applicants should normally have or expect to obtain at least a 2:1 honours degree in psychology or a related subject.